AstragoDESharing/print-tipps-and-tricks/README.md

-# Tipps and Tricks for the print command in python
+# Tips and Tricks for the print command in python